CaiqueMorales20/CaiqueMorales20/README.md

 ### Hi there 👋

-My name is Caique Morales and I have been a developer for 4 years now, specializing in CSS, React, React Native amd Next.
-I have been honing my skills in Next and Firebase, which have become the primary technologies for both my personal and professional projects.

-I also have a deep passion for CSS and its ability to offer responsiveness and captivating visual elements.
-I can confidently say that I am genuinely passionate about it.

-In addition, I take great pride in applying clean code principles to my development process.
-I believe that writing clean, organized, and maintainable code is crucial for building scalable and efficient applications.
-Furthermore, I follow a mobile-first approach when crafting my designs, ensuring that the user experience remains seamless across various devices and screen sizes.
+A dedicated programmer deeply engaged in mastering various web development technologies.
+Over the past year, I've extensively worked on JavaScript, TypeScript, and React.
+Lately, I've been immersed in harnessing the power of Next.js and Tailwind to create efficient, responsive, and visually appealing web applications.

+I am passionate about leveraging Next.js and Tailwind to build intuitive, user-friendly and fast interfaces.
+My commitment to clean code practices allows me to create scalable and robust solutions.
+By incorporating Kanban methodologies, I ensure that projects are delivered efficiently and iteratively, resulting in high-quality, client-focused outcomes.

 <!--